• Menu

 Queretaro Airport (QRO) is located 33km from the city.
 It can be used as an alternative to flying into Mexico City.

-For cheap flights to Queretaro, we would recommend checking both Mexico City and Queretaro.
+We recommend checking both Mexico City and Queretaro for cheap flights to Queretaro.

 Check flight availability here.